KirklandLab/CutandTag_Alignment_QC/README.md

 + OpenAI.
 (2024).
 Cartoon image of scissors cutting DNA and protein and DNA playing tag.
 DALL-E. Retrieved from OpenAI.

 # 1) Project Description
 CutAndTag_Analysis_Pipeline is a Snakemake pipeline adapted from the protocol by Ye Zheng, Kami Ahmad, and Steven Henikoff (dx.doi.org/10.17504/protocols.io.bjk2kkye).
-This pipeline is designed to process Cut-and-Tag sequencing data, facilitating the analysis of chromatin accessibility and DNA-protein interactions.
+This pipeline is designed to process Cut-and-Tag sequencing data to facilitating the analysis of chromatin accessibility and DNA-protein interactions.
 It includes steps for quality control, read alignment, BAM to BigWig conversion, peak calling, and various visualizations, enabling high-resolution profiling of protein-DNA binding sites.

 The pipeline provides automated quality checks, including FastQC and FastQ Screen reports, and performs read alignment with Bowtie2.
 Outputs include raw and scaled BigWig files, which allow users to visualize signal intensity across the genome.
 Additionally, peak calling is performed using MACS2, and fragment length and alignment summary plots are generated for in-depth data exploration.
-The workflow is automated with Snakemake, and dependencies are managed through Anaconda environments, ensuring reproducibility and flexibility.
+The workflow is automated with Snakemake, and dependencies are managed through module environments, ensuring reproducibility and flexibility.

 A compact dataset is included within the repository for testing purposes, along with example scripts for analyzing publicly available Cut-and-Tag datasets.
 This pipeline extends the original protocol, offering a robust framework for both routine analysis and more complex studies.